ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Getting Started Guide.md

 Command execute success.
 ```

-Alternatively, the user can run the server using the server scrip command.
+Alternatively, the user can run the server using the server script command.
 For more detailed information on the server script, please refer to the *Utilities Manual.*

 ```
 $ server start